-The Grill Dad’s created these Cottage Fries with Spicy Ranch and they are crunchy on the outside and fluffy in the center with a dusting of The Grill Dad’s White Tuxedo spice blend.
+The Grill Dad’s created these Cottage Fries with Spicy Ranch and they are crunchy on the outside and fluffy in the center with a dusting of The Grill Dad’s Salt Pepper + Sour Cream Onion.
 This recipe is an easy side to pretty much anything, like burgers, roast chicken, grilled pork loin, literally anything or just to devour this entire plate all by itself.
 Use a mandolin to make the cutting easier, but if you’ve got knife chops, then slice away.

 - 2–3 large russet potatoes, cut into 1/4 inch rounds